 Right-to-left (RTL) support

-Figma has only limited support for right-to-left languages.
-If you're designing in a RTL, you may want to use a third-party tool or Figma plugin.
+Figma has limited support for right-to-left languages.
+If you're designing in an RTL language, you may want to use a third-party tool or Figma plugin.

 Conflicting font versions